-I just sit there think about that from a small standpoint.
 I want you all to think about that.
-If you are listening to this podcast and you’ve been listening for some time and you’re not getting on a CAD program and you’re not buying a 3D printer and you’re not trying this out for yourself, I think you’re missing an opportunity.
-I believe you’re missing an opportunity.
+If you are reading this and you’ve been reading for some time and you’re not getting on a CAD program and you’re not buying a 3D printer and you’re not trying this out for yourself, I think you’re missing an opportunity.
 Now is the time.
 This is a good time to be doing it.
 The cost of 3D printers are coming down.
-You don’t have to buy one as cheap as the one we referred to yesterday.
-You don’t have to buy that, you can still buy ones that are very, very reliable for a few hundred dollars and that are not kits an be really worthwhile and be printing and trying this out and deciding, is this a future for you?
-I just wrote an article within the last week for Inc, for my column there.
-It was really about the fact that the job right now in demand already are designers.
+I wrote an article for my Inc. column there.
+It was about the fact that the job right now in demand already are designers.

-What they were told is, “All you traditional manufacturing companies are going to have to reinvent yourselves because in the coming years,” at that time, this was probably four years ago, they were saying that it was fifteen years in the future.
-But I remember when we spoke with Ken, this gentleman’s name is Ken, he actually speculated that it wasn’t even going to be fifteen years off, that it was more like ten years at the time.
-Which would only be five or six years from now that so many more actual consumer products are going to be on demand 3D printed locally.
+What they were told is, “All you traditional manufacturing companies are going to have to reinvent yourselves because in the coming years,” at that time, they were saying that it was fifteen years in the future.
+I remember when we spoke with Ken, this gentleman’s name is Ken, he actually speculated that it wasn’t even going to be fifteen years off, that many more actual consumer products are going to be on demand 3D printed locally.
 A lot of companies are invested heavily in manufacturing equivalent or factories in Asia or their business model is built around importing products.
 There’s going to be a major shift.

-Now, there will always be some products that’ll still be imported like that.
+There will always be some products that will still be imported like that.
 One example that we know a lot about is furniture.
 If you’re going to build physical furniture especially out of materials like wood and things, you’re going to have a high labor cost of manufacture and that’s probably still going to be done somewhere overseas and imported for the most part.
-There’s always exceptions, but for the most part.
-But for smaller consumer products and certain materials that certain consumer products are made of, there’s going to be a lot more of that done in the US and locally all around the world.
+There are always exceptions for the most part.
+For smaller consumer products and certain materials that certain consumer products are made of, there’s going to be a lot more of that done in the US and locally all around the world.
 There’s going to be a bigger shift to local manufacturing.

 There is already a bigger shift of what we call last mile delivery.
-In other words, you see that there’s Amazon warehouses popping up everywhere, Walmart is doing the same thing.
-You’re within so many miles of these stores in which they have the ability to deliver from there.
-That they’ve distributed their warehousing across, localized their warehousing.
+In other words, you see that there are Amazon warehouses popping up everywhere, Walmart is doing the same thing.
+You’re within many miles of these stores in which they have the ability to deliver from there.
+That they’ve distributed their warehousing, localized their warehousing.
 Distribution of retail is changing right before our eyes right now, manufacturing of it is changing.
-The big point of this is that what Ken told us from these conferences, these marketing groups, were saying there’s going to be a huge demand in the future for designers and engineers because you’re going to have this really huge increase in local manufacturing, you’re lowering the barrier to entry for smaller companies on smaller budgets who are going to be able to produce their own products because the cost of doing that with on demand 3D printing is less and you don’t have to tool as much.
+The big point of this is that what Ken told us from these conferences, these marketing groups, they’re saying there’s going to be a huge demand in the future for designers and engineers because you’re going to have this huge increase in local manufacturing.
+You’re lowering the barrier to entry for smaller companies on smaller budgets who are going to be able to produce their own products because the cost of doing that with on-demand 3D printing is less and you don’t have to tool as much.
 Engineers and designers are going to be the growth jobs and in high demand.

-I’m happy about that because then designers will really get paid more what they deserve I think.
-Because when there’s high demand and low supply, which there is at this point, prices will go up and pay will go up, which is desperately needed right now because it’s not cost effective.
+I’m happy about that because then designers will get paid more for what they deserve.
+When there’s high demand and low supply, which there is at this point, prices will go up and pay will go up, which is desperately needed right now because it’s not cost effective.
 It’s not effective to be a designer in a Fiverr world.
-We have an upcoming interview in a week or two with someone from CEL Corporation who makes a different kind of 3D printer.
-This is going to be a very exciting interview not just about the 3D printer, but what we talk about way beyond that.
-He agrees.
-He has a lot of experience, he’s knee deep in this industry and has been for a number of years and he actually agrees with us on this point.
-That’ll be a lot of fun.

-I just really wanted everyone to be thinking about that opportunity cost.
-Whether it’s a student opportunity cost for your career in the future, it’s your opportunity cost of having one in your households, you’re exposing your family, it’s your job as a teacher to be exposing it and presenting the opportunities of the future to your students, it’s a business and you got to analyze the opportunity cost of being on the edge of innovation, on the wave of innovation at this point because it’s not an edge anymore, that’s what we’re seeing very clearly.
+I wanted everyone to be thinking about that opportunity cost.
+Whether it’s a student opportunity cost for your career in the future, it’s your opportunity cost of having one in your households, you’re exposing your family, it’s your job as a teacher to be exposing it and presenting the opportunities of the future to your students.
+It’s a business and you’ve got to analyze the opportunity cost of being on the edge of innovation, on the wave of innovation at this point because it’s not an edge anymore, that’s what we’re seeing very clearly.
 Thinking about all those things and thinking about not missing that opportunity cost, we’re way passed it being experimental.
-We’re four years passed it being experimental.
-I think you have to think about can you afford the opportunity cost or can you not afford the opportunity lost?
+You have to think about can you afford the opportunity cost or can you not afford the opportunity lost?

 That’s what we’ve been thinking about and we thought we’d present our thoughts to you and share that with you.
 We will have posts on 3D Start Point Facebook page and other places on social media.
-Thanks for listening, everybody.
-We’ll be back tomorrow with another great interview episode.
+Thanks for reading.
+We’ll be back with another great interview episode.
 This has been Tom and Tracy on the WTFFF 3D Printing Podcast.